Yellow Magic Orchestra: 2002–2023: post-breakup and reformation

 In August 2009, the band played the World Happiness festival in Japan, featuring many Japanese artists.
 The band closed the night, and confirmed that "Yellow Magic Orchestra" was their official name, dropping the HASYMO title.
 They opened with a cover of "Hello, Goodbye" and performed old YMO songs along with their newer songs.

 In August 2010, YMO once again closed their World Happiness festival.
 They added classic songs from their back catalog into their set list.
 They also covered "Hello, Goodbye" and "Thank You (Falettinme Be Mice Elf Agin)".
 In January 2011, KCRW announced for their World Festival concert series that Yellow Magic Orchestra will perform at the Hollywood Bowl on June 26, 2011.
 Not long after, a concert for June 27, 2011, at The Warfield was added.
 It was announced in February that YMO would perform at the Fuji Rock festival in July and the World Happiness festival 2011 on August 7.

 In 2012, Sakamoto helped organize the No Nukes 2012 festival held in the Makuhari Messe hall in Chiba, Japan, on July 7 and 8, 2012.
-Among the many artists performing, Kraftwerk closed the July 7th concert, with YMO performing on both days, closing the July 8th concert.
+Among the many artists performing, Kraftwerk closed the July 7 concert, with YMO performing on both days, closing the July 8 concert.
 YMO also headlined their World Happiness festival on August 12, 2012.
 After these performances, the band once again went quiet; though no formal announcement was made of a hiatus or breakup, the band ultimately did not reconvene for further recordings or headlining concerts.

 On June 23, 2018, Hosono played his debut UK solo concert at the Barbican Centre in London; Takahashi and Sakamoto joined him on stage to perform "Absolute Ego Dance", marking the final time that the three would appear together in public.
 (The band featured in Hosono's second and third "Yellow Magic Show" on Japanese TV, both recorded in 2019; their appearance in the third was in front of a live audience, but Sakamoto appeared via prerecorded video.)

+2023: Takahashi and Sakamoto's deaths

 On January 11, 2023, Takahashi died at the age of 70, following a case of pneumonia.
 He had undergone surgery to remove a brain tumor in 2020 but continued to have health troubles that interfered with his musical activities in the intervening years.
+That same year, Sakamoto died on March 28 at the age of 71, following a lengthy battle with cancer; leaving Hosono as the last surviving member of the group.